 The Alabama Manufactured Housing Commission Administrative Code, Chapter 535-X-17 provides the details for manufacturer licensing.

 The following is required for permit/licensure:

 1. Completion of the Application for Manufactured Home Manufacturer License and payment of the license fee.

 2. Ensure that all manufactured homes are built in compliance of state and federal guidelines and have quality control procedures and requirements in place at plant facilities.

 4. Maintain general liability insurance coverage in the amount of $1,000,000.

 5. A $25,000 surety bond is required per licensed facility or a minimum of $100,000 or as determined by the Manufactured Housing Commission (the commission may increase or decrease the bond requirements based on a periodic review of valid claims).

-The Premium that you pay for an Alabama Manufactured Housing Manufacturer Bond is dependent on credit and the bond amount required.
+The premium that you pay for an Alabama Manufactured Housing Manufacturer Surety Bond is dependent on credit and the bond amount required.
 Bond amounts over $50,000 will require personal and/or business financial statements.